 The trail is north-facing, so would be covered with snow and ice for many months in an average year.
-Of course, I was walking in late July, so the path was clear, but evidence of crampon-walking was clear along the way:
+Of course, I was walking in late July, so the path was clear, but evidence of winter walking, with poles, was clear along the way:

 At around 11am, the trail became somewhat steeper, and rockier; by this point, I was completely drenched with sweat!:

 I reached the Garfield Ridge Trail (coincident with the Appalachian Trail here) at about 11:30am, and became very optimistic about how long the hike would take me.
 I had read that this part of the hike would take 3 1/2 hours, so if I was already at the ridge, not even two hours after starting, this was going to be easy!?
 Was I making much better time than I expected?

 Things definitely didn’t turn out that way!
 To begin with, even though I had reached the Garfield Ridge Trail, I still had plenty of climbing to do before I even reached Galehead Hut.
 As I looked ahead, the actual ridge seemed quite a bit higher than I was, and North Twin Mountain loomed over me to the east.

 I took a left turn, and it took me 15 minutes to reach the actual ridge near Galehead Hut, the end of the Garfield Ridge Trail, the intersection with Frost Trail and the Twinway:

 There were several Appalachian Trail through-hikers on the trail, mostly seeming to be heading south.
 I took the Frost Trail, and arrived at Galehead Hut just before noon: